Are you a medical doctor looking for a challenging career path in a

-End of March: selected candidates will be invited for a full day interview in Copenhagen, Denmark.
+End April: selected candidates will be invited for a full day

 “If you want to give a fresh start to your career and develop unexplored skills, this programme could be the right answer.
 You will face daily challenges guided and supported by experienced and talented colleagues in an inspiring and respectful setting.”